Former PA judge, Pitt alum calls for investigation into university's fetal tissue research

 On Wednesday, Fox News reported on the opinion of several physicians that Pitt could be collecting organs from live fetuses – something the school has vehemently denied.

-"These irresponsible accusations are completely false," said David Seldin, who serves as assistant vice chancellor for news.
+"These allegations are irresponsible and false.
+The University of Pittsburgh does not perform abortions.
+The University has a long history of providing vital, life-saving research, using techniques that are common at universities and medical institutions throughout the world," said David Seldin, who serves as assistant vice chancellor for news.

+"Fetal tissue research is tightly regulated, ethically and legally, at the state and federal level—as it should be," he said.
+"The University of Pittsburgh complies with all laws—and requires its partners do the same."

 US SENATE CANDIDATE, PA LAWMAKER CALL FOR INVESTIGATION AFTER REPORTS ON PITT FETAL TISSUE RESEARCH

-Seldin added: "As we have repeatedly noted, the University of Pittsburgh does not perform medical procedures and is not part of the tissue collection process.
-All of the University’s research is closely supervised to ensure compliance with strict and rigorous federal and state laws and regulations."
+Seldin added: "As we have repeatedly noted, the University of Pittsburgh does not perform medical procedures and is not part of the tissue collection process."

 Still, many have raised questions about the university's ties to its medical center, which it says is a separate entity but also contains labs for the university's tissue bank.